crossplane/docs/content/master/concepts/providers.md

                 - --enable-external-secret-stores
 ```

-Please note that, the packages manager uses  `package-runtime` as the name of
+Please note that the packages manager uses  `package-runtime` as the name of
 the runtime container.
 When you use a different container name, the package
 manager introduces it as a sidecar container instead of modifying the
 package runtime container.